quixio/quix-streams/docs/features/data-frames.md

 Quix Streams provides multiple methods and events that work directly with [pandas DataFrame](https://pandas.pydata.org/docs/user_guide/dsintro.html#dataframe).

+## Next steps

-Please refer to the sections [Using Data Frames for subscribing](../subscribe.md#pandas-dataframe-format) and [Using Data Frames for publishing](../publish.md#pandas-dataframe-format) for extended information.
+Please refer to the sections [Using Data Frames for subscribing](../subscribe.md#pandas-dataframe-format) and [Using Data Frames for publishing](../publish.md#pandas-dataframe-format) for further information.